 At -5 dBm input power, the output is around 12 dBm, as expected from our load pull.
 In addition, we can see that the power amplifier saturates much above 12 dBm output power.

-While in the schematic you just added the 10 mm MLIN to, go to View-View Layout.
+While in the schematic for the PA, go to View-View Layout.
 The following will appear.

 You will see that the BJT core is already laidout and so are the impedance synthesis network.
 To complete the layout, Ctrl+A, to select all, then Edit-> Snap Together.
 Since there is only one logical arrangement of the subcicuits, AWR is able to assemble the layout for you, see below.

 It is desirable to have both stubs point in the same direction (for space savings).
 You can flip the output impedance synthesis network and use the Snap Together sequence and you will have your final layout.